julian-klode/lingolang/docs/abstract-interpreter.md

 }
 ```

-Handling the underscore case is simple: An assignment to `_` would be equivalent to just executing the expression on the right-hand side, that is, we can release owner and dependencies - it's not going to be moved anywhere.
+Handling the underscore case is simple: An assignment to `_` would be equivalent to just executing the expression on the right-hand side, that is, we can release owner and dependencies - it is not going to be moved anywhere.
 ```go
 <<handle _>>=
 if ident.Name == "_" {